jerboa88/gimp-average-layers/README.md

   </p>

   <p class="projectDesc">
-    This GIMP plugin merges all layers in an image by taking the average value of each pixel.
-Useful for noise reduction.
+    A GIMP plugin that merges all layers in an image by taking the average value of each pixel.
+Useful for noise reduction
   </p>

   <br/>